VPRamon/TSI/docs/README.md

 # App Pages Documentation

-This folder documents each page of the Streamlit dashboard.
+This folder documents each page of the TSI dashboard.

 - [Sky Map](./sky-map.md)
 - [Distributions](./distributions.md)